Notice the similarity but also the difference to the definition of the centralizer subgroup, for which in the above.

-Given a subset of a group , its normalizer is the subgroup of consisting of all elements such that , i.e. for each there is such that .
-If is itself a subgroup, then is a normal subgroup of ; moreover is the largest subgroup of such that is a normal subgroup of it.
-Of course, if is itself a normal subgroup of , then its normalizer coincides with the whole of .
+If the subset is in fact a subgroup of , then it is a normal subgroup of the normalizer ; and is the largest subgroup of such that is a normal subgroup of it, whence the terminology normalizer.
+Indeed, if is already a normal subgroup of , then its normalizer coincides with the whole of .

 Hence when is a group then the quotient